What is considered accidental damage?

 What does “Basic Accidental Damage” cover?

-Basic Accidental Damage cover is optional with your contents insurance and covers audio & visual equipment, mirrors, windows and ceramic hobs.
+Basic Accidental Damage cover is optional with your contents insurance and covers TVs and desktop computers, up to £500 per claim.

-Basic Accidental Damage cover is optional with your buildings insurance covers windows, double glazing, ceramic hobs and underground pipes and services.
+Basic Accidental Damage cover is optional with your buildings insurance covers windows, double glazing, ceramic hobs and underground pipes and services, up to £1,500 per claim.

 What does “Full Accidental Damage” cover?